 Little Rock, Arkansas, United States

-Time frame: From first dose of study drug up to Week 16 (follow-up period)
+Time frame: From first dose of study drug until 4 weeks following last dose of study drug (up to 16 weeks).

 Assessment of clinically significant changes in QT intervals measured by 12-lead ECG recording after the participant has been supine and at rest for at least 5 minutes